OWASP/www-chapter-saitama/tab_english.md

 ## Upcoming events

-We are using [Connpass](https://owaspsaitama.connpass.com/) for organizing our events.
+Currently, we are using [Connpass](https://owaspsaitama.connpass.com/) for organizing our events.
 If you cannot use it, you can attend our events by contacting chapter leaders.

 * 5/25?
 19:00+9..: OWASP Saitama Meeting #1 (virtual event)<br>
   *[TENTATIVE: We will announce the event once gets fixed.]*